confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 Putting all of this together, we will now create a final stream that the ride sharing app can use to facilitate a driver-rider rendezvous in real time.
 This stream is defined by a query that joins together rider and driver location updates, resulting in a contextualized output that the app may use to show the rider their driver’s position as the rider waits to be picked up.

-Our rendezvous stream also includes human-friendly information describing the driver’s vehicle for the rider, and even computes (albeit naively) the driver’s estimated time of arrival (ETA) at the rider’s location:
+The rendezvous stream includes human-friendly information describing the driver’s vehicle for the rider.
+Also, the rendezvous stream computes (albeit naively) the driver’s estimated time of arrival (ETA) at the rider’s location.

 ```sql
 CREATE STREAM rendezvous AS